 But, can I recommend the service?
 No.

 Personally, I don’t feel comfortable with services like this.
 The Grey Clouds.
 They make me think a storm might be coming.
 JoyArk has no visible deal with game developers or publishers; so, I can’t be confident that they will be getting their fair share of money.
 Many JoyArk social channels have been quiet since August 9th 2022.
 There isn’t any information on the company on their main website or gaming website; the “about us” doesn’t actually share anything about them.
 These might seem like small things to worry about, but it just adds to the Grey-ness for me.
-The Cloud PC offering is certainly less grey.
-But, ultimately, whether to try it out is up to you, you own comfort level and trust in the company.
+While the Cloud PC offering is certainly less grey, ultimately, whether to try it out is up to you, your own comfort level and trust in the company.